Section on Retinal Ganglion Cell Biology

 Treatments currently available for glaucoma exert their effects by reducing IOP, the most important risk factor for the onset and progression of the disease, but have no direct effects on RGCs or the optic nerve and are not always optimally effective in slowing the progression of the disease.
 Thus, the development of novel, neuroprotective glaucoma therapies are of great importance.
 We are interested in investigating the potential neuroprotective benefits of stem cell transplantation, which has produced encouraging results in different models of CNS degeneration.

-Myocilin belongs to a family of olfactomedin domain-containing proteins consisting of at least 13 members in mammals.
+The family of olfactomedin domain-containing proteins is one of the main areas of our research.
+This family contains 13 members in mammals that segregate into seven subfamilies.
 Some family members, such as latrophilins and gliomedin, are membrane-bound proteins containing the olfactomedin domain in the extracellular N-terminal region, while the intracellular C-terminal domain of these proteins is essential for the transduction of extracellular signals to the intracellular signaling pathway.
-Other family members, similar to myocilin, are secreted glycoproteins whose functions are mostly unknown.
-Available data suggest that the olfactomedin domain may be essential for interaction with other proteins, including receptors and extracellular matrix proteins.
-Several genes encoding olfactomedin domain proteins are expressed in the eye.
-We focus our attention on the genes that are expressed in retinal ganglion cells and eye angle tissues and use several approaches to elucidate their functions:
+Other family members are secreted glycoproteins whose functions are mostly unknown.
+Several genes encoding olfactomedin domain-containing proteins are expressed in the eye.
+We focus our attention on the genes that are expressed in RGCs and eye angle tissues.

 Neuroprotection in Glaucoma